Self-exciting point processes with spatial covariates: modeling the dynamics of crime: Simulation studies

-Section~\ref{heterogeneity} discussed the inherent confounding which can occur when estimating the effect of spatial covariates on crime without accounting for self-excitation.
-Fig.~\ref{confounding-causal} demonstrated that this confounding is generic, occurring whenever there are covariates which affect crime over time.
-By building a self-exciting point process model which accounts for self-excitation and covariates, we can account for both and avoid the confounding.
+Section~\ref{heterogeneity} discussed the inherent confounding that can occur when estimating the effect of spatial covariates on crime without accounting for self-excitation.
+Fig.~\ref{confounding-causal} demonstrated that this confounding is generic, occurring whenever there are covariates that affect crime over time.
+By building a self-exciting point process model that accounts for self-excitation and covariates, we can account for both and avoid the confounding.

-We must, however, be aware of other types of confounding which can creep in.
-The most common is an unobserved covariate: there are many spatial factors which can influence crime rates, and it is unlikely we can directly measure all of them.
+We must, however, be aware of other types of confounding that can creep in.
+The most common is an unobserved covariate: there are many spatial factors that can influence crime rates, and it is unlikely we can directly measure all of them.
 Fig.~\ref{confounding-omitted} demonstrates the danger.
 A covariate may be causally related to another covariate as well as to crime rates, and if it is not observed and accounted for, the other covariate's estimated effect will be confounded.
 This is directly analogous to the situation in ordinary regression, when unobserved predictors may confound regression coefficient estimates.

 On the other hand, if the two covariates are \emph{not} correlated in any way, omitting one does not bias estimates of the other's effect; in traditional regression its mean effect is simply added to the intercept and the individual effects simply add to the error variance.
 However, in the more complicated self-exciting point process model, omitted covariates may have other detrimental effects.
-Though \citet{Schoenberg:2016vy} suggests that parameter estimates remain asymptotically consistent when covariates are omitted, provided the effects of those covariates are sufficiently small, a series of simulations demonstrate the bias which appears in finite samples.
+Though \citet{Schoenberg:2016vy} suggests that parameter estimates remain asymptotically consistent when covariates are omitted, provided the effects of those covariates are sufficiently small, a series of simulations demonstrate the bias that appears in finite samples.